cHaden/chaden.github.io/_posts/2017-07-21-rails-routes-namespaces.markdown

 {% endhighlight %}

 {% highlight ruby %}
-# another way to accomplish the same thing as above
+# another way to accomplish the same thing as above:
-# resource :items, controller: "group/items"
+resource :items, controller: "group/items"
+{% endhighlight %}

+{% highlight ruby %}
 # if you want to arbitrarily choose a string to add to URIs that
 # is not a namespace, use scope
 # Prefix Verb        URI Pattern                       Controller#Action